 Moreover, Vanguard has an overwhelming number of index funds to choose from.
 That can make it tedious for an investor to decide which ones are the best.
 But that’s why we have compiled the top Vanguard index funds for you.

-The 10 Best Vanguard Index Funds to Buy Now:
+The 10 Best Vanguard Index Funds to Buy in August 2020:

 Now that you know what an index fund is and why investing Vanguard index funds makes good sense, in no particular order, below are 10 of the best Vanguard index funds to add to your investment portfolio.